TilionDC/aTilionUtilities/README.md

 - **Path block** - You walk faster on path blocks
 - **Stair Chairs** - You can sit on chairs.
 - **Elevator Signs** - Use signs to teleport a player up or down.
+- **Color to text and signs** - write &[hexadecimal code] to get the color of your sign text or chat text.
+- **Show Rules** - Display rules of server with /rules.
+The rules are defined in a rules.txt

 ###  Upcomming features:
 - **Kit** - You can give players the ability to /kit [kit name] if they have the atu.kit.[kit name} permission.